-Rating 0 1 2 3 communication among all educational lines of communication among non-educational stakeholders, including families, community members and few educational stakeholders, including families, community members and communication among some educational stakeholders, including families, community School establishes lines of communication among all educational stakeholders, including families, community members and organizations Element B Is there regular communication between home and school, in a language and method families can understand, and is it regular, two-way and meaningful? home and school is in English only or there is no communication home and school, in a language and method families can understand, is one way only language and method families can understand, is sporadic, two-way and Communication between home and school, in a language and method families can understand, is regular, two-way and meaningful
+Rating 0 1 2 3 i stakenniners among non-educational stakeholders, including families, community members and School establishes lines of communication among few educational stakeholders, including families, community members and organizations communication among some educational School establishes lines of communication among all educational stakeholders, including families, community members and organizations Element B Is there regular communication between home and school, in a language and method families can understand, and is it regular, two-way and meaningful? home and school is in English only or there is no communication Communication between home and school, in a language and method families can understand, is one way only Communication between home and school, in a language and method families can understand, is sporadic, two-way and meaningful Communication between home and school, in a language and method families can understand, is regular, two-way and meaningful

 Rating 0 1 2 3 school programs and student progress?
-Element D Does the school Effective communication from school-to-home and home-to-school about school programs and student progress is not conducted School does not communicate methods for Effective communication from school-to-home and home-to-school about school programs and student progress is conducted infrequently Not applicable Effective communication from school-to-home and home-to-school about school programs and student progress is conducted sporadically Not applicable Effective communication from school-to-home and home-to-school about school programs and student progress is regularly conducted School communicates methods for becoming an effective advance for communicate methods for becoming an effective advocate for children and their education? becoming an effective advocate for children and their education effective advocate for children and their education Element E Are communication strategies culturally, demographically and linguistically appropriate?
+Effective communication from school-to-home and home-to-school about school programs and student progress is not conducted School does not Effective communication from school-to-home and home-to-school about school programs and student progress is conducted infrequently Effective communication from school-to-home and home-to-school about school programs and student progress is conducted sporadically Effective communication from school-to-home and home-to-school about school programs and student progress is regularly conducted School communicates Element D Does the school communicate methods for becoming an effective advocate for children and their education? communicate methods for becoming an effective advocate for children and Not applicable Not applicable methods for becoming an effective advocate for children and their education Element E Are communication strategies culturally, demographically and linguistically appropriate?
 Communication strategies are not culturally, demographically and linguistically appropriate.
 Communication strategies are rarely culturally or demographically or linguistically appropriate, but not consistently all three Communication strategies are sometimes culturally, demographically and linguistically appropriate.
 Communication strategies are always culturally, demographically and linguistically appropriate.